kchris007/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_00.md

         import {Component} from 'angular2/core';
         import {bootstrap} from 'angular2/platform/browser';

- - Another way is to create a custom [TypeScript configuration file](https://github.com/Microsoft/TypeScript/wiki/tsconfig.json) with the "files" (or "filesGlob") property set to include all required typings files.
+ - Second way is to create a custom [TypeScript configuration file](https://github.com/Microsoft/TypeScript/wiki/tsconfig.json) with the "files" (or "filesGlob") property set to include all required typings files.
+ - Third way is to install correct version of angular and meteor packacges by running the following command.
+     $ meteor npm install --save meteor-node-stubs angular2

 This configuration file should be called `tsconfig.json` and placed at the app root folder.